MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/reviews-report.md

 The **Ratings breakdown** chart shows:
 - The average rating star rating for the app.
-- The total number of ratings of your app over the selected period of time.
+- The total number of ratings of your app over the past 12 months.
-- The total number of ratings for each star rating
+- The total number of ratings for each star rating.
-- The number of ratings for each type of rating (new or revised) per star rating over the selected period of time. **New ratings** are ratings that customers have submitted but haven't changed at all. **Revised ratings** are ratings that have been changed by the customer in any way, even just changing the text of the review.
+- The number of ratings for each type of rating (new or revised) per star rating over the past 12 months. **New ratings** are ratings that customers have submitted but haven't changed at all. **Revised ratings** are ratings that have been changed by the customer in any way, even just changing the text of the review.

 > [!TIP]
-> The average rating that a customer sees in the Store takes into account the customer’s market and device type, and considers ratings over the past year, so it may differ from what you see in this report.
-To see how the average rating will appear in the Store for a given customer, you’ll need to apply filters to select a specific market and device type, and to set the date range to **12M**.
+> The average rating that a customer sees in the Store takes into account the customer’s market and device type, so it may differ from what you see in this report.
+To see how the average rating will appear in the Store for a given customer, you’ll need to apply filters to select a specific market and device type.

 ## Average rating over time

-The **Average rating over time** chart shows how the app's average rating has changed over the selected period of time.
+The **Average rating over time** chart shows how the app's average rating has changed over the past 12 months.

-Rather than calculating the average of all ratings left during the selected period of time (as in the **Ratings breakdown** chart), the **Average rating over time** chart shows you how customers rated the app on a given day or week (depending on the time period you selected at the top of the page).
+Rather than calculating the average of all ratings left during the past 12 months (as in the **Ratings breakdown** chart), the **Average rating over time** chart shows you how customers rated the app on a given week.
 This can help you identify trends or determine if ratings were affected by updates or other factors.

 ## Reviews